- UCAS course code

 On completion of this unit successful participants should have reached an advanced level of foundational knowledge in the study of the global phenomenon of ethno-nationalism; be able to discuss and analyse the competing schools of scholarly thought aiming to explain it; be able to comment in an informed manner on a range of controversies surrounding the study of Jewish and Arab nationalisms.

-- Write analytical plans for extended pieces of work
+- Write analytical plans for a 3000 word piece of work

 - Develop a written argument of depth and complexity, using critical literature, with a standard of scholarly presentation appropriate for Level 2 study.

-- will emerge from this course unit with a capacity to think critically, knowledgeably, and confidently.
+- Analytical skills: analyse and evaluate existing literature on the topic studied.
+Committed students will emerge from this course unit with a capacity to think critically, knowledgeably, and confidently.

-- Management: students will be able to work toward a deadline independently yet but with guidance and synthesise secondary literature effectively for a final exam.
+- Management: students will be able to work toward a deadline independently – yet with guidance – as well as synthesise secondary literature effectively for a final exam.

 Transferable skills and personal qualities